bit-shift-io/the-great-cook-up/corned-silverside.md

 ## Ingredients

 * 1.5kg silverside
-* 1 cup per 1kg vinegar
+* 1.5 cup vinegar
-* 3-4Tb brown sugar
+* 4 Tb brown sugar
-* 2tsp salt
+* 2 tsp salt
-* whole peppercorns
+* 1/2 Tb whole peppercorns
 * water to cover

+## Extras

+* 2 bay
+* onion

 ## Method

-1. Boil 2hr or 1-1.5hr in pressure cooker
+1. Boil 2-4hr or 1-2hr in pressure cooker with quick release
+2. Let sit in the warm water ~30m
+3. If fork goes in easy, its ready

 ## Notes

+Throw in half onions, chunky carrots, spud, cabbage 1hr before finished for a meal